 Have you Been Charged with Armed Robbery in Georgia?

-While Robbery is primarily taking the property of another from that person; Armed Robbery means that you used a weapon during the taking.
+While robbery is primarily taking the property of another from that person; armed robbery means that you used a weapon during the taking.
 Armed Robbery is considered a serious violent felony in Georgia.
 The offense of robbery by intimidation is a lesser-included offense of the crime of armed robbery.

 Georgia Law on Armed Robbery

-Georgia Code §16-8-41 states that A person commits the offense of armed robbery when, with intent to commit theft, he or she takes property of another from the person or the immediate presence of another by use of an offensive weapon, or any replica, article, or device have the appearance of such weapon.
+Georgia Code §16-8-41 states that a person commits the offense of armed robbery when, with intent to commit theft, he or she takes property of another from the person or the immediate presence of another by use of an offensive weapon, or any replica, article, or device have the appearance of such weapon.

-Also, there is a new type of Armed Robbery that has arisen over the years, Armed Robbery of a Pharmacy.
+Also, there is a new type of Armed Robbery in Georgia that has arisen over the years, Armed Robbery of a Pharmacy.
 This category carries stiff penalties and requires a different strategy.
 Our Georgia Robbery Attorneys are familiar with the new laws and are prepared to assist you with your case.